-Prerequisite: Any Writing Based Inquiry Seminar (WBIS 188), or English 101, or English 110.
+Prerequisite: Any Writing-Based Inquiry Seminar (WBIS 188) or English 101 or English 110.
 Writing assignments will be required.
 Class size limited to 32 students.

 - 226 – Modern American Literature (3 credits)

 A study of works by post-19th century American writers.
 Primarily for non-majors.
-Prerequisite: Any Writing Inquiry Seminar (WBIS 188) or English 101 or English 110.
+Prerequisite: Writing 101, or Writing 188, or Writing 110.
 Writing assignments will be required.
 Class size limited to 32 students.

 - 227 – Modern World Literature: Optional Content (3 credits)

 A study of works by modern world authors, in English or English translation, with a global emphasis.
 This course may be offered with different content.
 With a different subtitle, it may be taken twice with the signature of the department chair.
 Recommended for non-majors.
-Prerequisite: Any Writing-Based Inquiry Seminar (WBIS 188) or English 101 or English 110.
+Prerequisite: Writing 101, or Writing 188, or Writing 110.
 Writing assignments will be required.
 Class size limited to 32 students.